mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 Before GA4, mobile data was analyzed within the [Firebase Console](https://console.firebase.google.com/).
 If you have a legacy Firebase property, Google provides [step by step instructions](https://support.google.com/analytics/answer/9379599) to upgrade a Firebase instance so that data will also flow to GA4.
 After upgrading, your mobile data will be available for analyzing within the GA4 dashboard alongside web data.
 Once your Firebase properties are upgraded to GA4, the data will show up in both the Firebase Console as well as the GA4 console.

 To send data to GA4 client side in an app, first add a platform-specific data stream`
-  1. Follow the steps [here](https://support.google.com/analytics/answer/9304153?hl=en#zippy=%2Cweb%2Cios-app-or-android-app) under "Add a data stream" to create a data stream for Android or iOS.
-These instructions include downloading either the `google-services.json` for Android, or the `GoogleService-Info.plist` for iOS.
+  1. Follow the steps [here](https://support.google.com/analytics/answer/9304153?hl=en#zippy=%2Cweb%2Cios-app-or-android-app) under "Add a data stream" to create a data stream for Android or iOS/tvOS.
+These instructions include downloading either the `google-services.json` for Android, or the `GoogleService-Info.plist` for iOS/tvOS.
-  2. Set up Google Analytics for Firebase as an output and connect it to iOS or Android in the mParticle UI.
+  2. Set up Google Analytics for Firebase as an output and connect it to iOS, tvOS or Android in the mParticle UI.
-  3. Add the mParticle Firebase kit to your app (see platform-specific docs for adding kits for [iOS](/developers/sdk/ios/kits) and [Android](/developers/sdk/android/kits/)).
+  3. Add the mParticle Firebase kit to your app (see platform-specific docs for adding kits for [iOS/tvOS](/developers/sdk/ios/kits) and [Android](/developers/sdk/android/kits/)).

 ##### Android